Whenever I have friends over, one of the most commonly asked questions I get, especially if they don’t own their own home yet, is:

 Also, can you imagine the odds of your application being successful…

-For those who’re in a hurry to start their lives together – like one of my friends – taking the resale route means you can get your first home faster.
+For those who’re in a hurry to start their lives together, taking the resale route means you can potentially get your first home faster.

 Additionally, the same amount of money they had budgeted for a 3-room BTO allowed them to get a 4-room resale flat (after factoring the grants of course) in an even better location.

-Budget is usually a huge factor when it comes to deciding what size of HDB flat you should get.
+Budget is usually a huge factor when it comes to deciding what type of HDB flat you should get.

 If Your First HDB BTO Flat Is Your Forever Home

 Different-sized flats are available at different BTO launches, as well as at different orientations within the estate.